 This is a guest post by Bethany Salvon.

-Everyone wants to take good travel photos but most people are frustrated when what they see doesn’t translate accurately onto film or pixels.
+Everyone wants to take good travel photos, but most people are frustrated when what they see doesn’t translate accurately onto film or into pixels.
 Taking good photos takes time and practice.
 However, there are some quick tips that can be used to make your photos better right away.
-It doesn’t matter if you’re taking photos with your phone, a point and shoot or an expensive SLR, some basic photo tips are universal and will help create engaging images that you’ll love.
+It doesn’t matter if you’re taking photos with your phone, a point and shoot, or an expensive SLR, some basic photo tips are universal and will help create engaging images that you’ll love.

 Sometimes the only difference between a mediocre photo or a great photo is composition.
 Luckily, this is a very easy issue to fix.
-Most people take a photo and they put the subject dead center.
+When most people take a photo, they put the subject dead center.
 What you want to do is draw the viewer’s eye into the photo and create an image that is compelling to look at.
 To do this, try using the rule of thirds.

 Putting it into Practice: Take a blank sheet of paper and draw two lines down and two lines across.
-What you end up with is 3 columns vertically and 3 columns horizontally.
+What you end up with is three columns vertically and three rows horizontally.
 The points where those lines cross are ideal places to put your subject.
-The next time you are looking through your viewfinder take a few seconds to remember the rule of thirds and adjust the subject appropriately.
-You will end up with a more visually engaging photo.
+The next time you’re looking through your viewfinder, take a few seconds to remember the rule of thirds and adjust the subject appropriately.
+You’ll end up with a more visually engaging photo.
 The more you use this tip, the easier it will become.

 Turn Around/Side Step The Obvious

 What could be worse than a million photos of the same place, all carbon copies of one another?
-We’ve all seen the scenic overview sign—the one that says “Stop here and take the same photo as everyone else!”
-Or perhaps you’ve visited a “Must See” city landmark.
-In both instances there are usually hoards of tourist snapping photos of the same thing.
-By shifting your focus to the surroundings and away from everyone else, you’ll can pick up the less obvious but equally as beautiful things to photograph.
+We’ve all seen the scenic overview sign—the one that says, “Stop here and take the same photo as everyone else!”
+Or perhaps you’ve visited a “must see” city landmark.
+In both instances, there are usually hordes of tourist snapping photos of the same thing.
+By shifting your focus to the surroundings and away from everyone else, you can pick up the less obvious but equally beautiful things to photograph.

 Across the street from the Moulin Rouge, Paris in HDR.
-After taking a picture of the Moulin Rouge, I turned around and saw hoards of tourists and the amazing light streaming through the dark clouds.
-It’s much more interesting than the straight shot of the Moulin Rouge and this photo never would have existed if I hadn’t turned around.
+After taking a picture of the Moulin Rouge, I turned around and saw hordes of tourists and the amazing light streaming through the dark clouds.
+It’s much more interesting than the straight shot of the Moulin Rouge, and this photo never would have existed if I hadn’t turned around.

 Putting it into Practice: By all means, stop at the scenic overview.
 But step away from where everyone else is.
-Better yet – turn around.
+Better yet, turn around.
 Find a different way to look at the famous scene.
-Sometimes the opposite of what you should be looking at is where you will find the real gem.
-Whenever I am at a popular spot I always go out of my way to walk to a different, overlooked area and I take most of my photos there.
-What will happen is that you will get an awesome, unique photo and you may discover an even better viewpoint than the one that was created for the masses.
+Sometimes the opposite of what you should be looking at is where you’ll find the real gem.
+Whenever I’m at a popular spot, I always go out of my way to walk to a different, overlooked area and take most of my photos there.
+You’ll get an awesome, unique photo, and you may discover an even better viewpoint than the one that was created for the masses.

-Sometimes shooting in color can be overwhelming – a lot of times there are so many colors and patterns that you lose sight of what you really are trying to convey.
+Sometimes shooting in color can be overwhelming.
+A lot of times there are so many colors and patterns that you lose sight of what you’re really trying to convey.
 Switching to black and white can make the photo pop because the eye has less to look at and can focus on a specific element in a photo.
 Shooting in black in white is by far the easiest and most immediate way to change the look of your photos.

-Putting it into Practice: Switch your camera setting to Black & White.
-Spend a day shooting your travel photos this way and you’ll be amazed at how different your images will look.
-This tip also works well when you have a variety of lighting sources affecting one image (fluorescent, tungsten, etc).
-If you aren’t familiar with changing your white balance you could end up with a muddy looking photo – shooting in black & white will make that a non-issue.
+Putting it into Practice: Switch your camera setting to black and white.
+Spend a day shooting your travel photos this way, and you’ll be amazed at how different your images will look.
+This tip also works well when you have a variety of lighting sources affecting one image (fluorescent, tungsten, etc.).
+If you aren’t familiar with changing your white balance, you can end up with a muddy-looking photo, but shooting in black and white will make that a non-issue.
 This is especially good when you have a grey, overcast day.
 Instead of wishing for more contrast and brilliant hues, switch to black and white and watch the magic happen.

 Your camera has the power to show the living, breathing soul of your travel adventure.
-To really take unexpected photos start looking with your heart and then the eyes will follow.
-Photography is truly the only medium that can stop a moment, freeze it and allow people to relive it.
-Why not let that little point and shoot you keep in your pocket or the too heavy SLR you leave in your hotel room start doing its real job?
+To really take unexpected photos, start looking with your heart and then the eyes will follow.
+Photography is truly the only medium that can stop a moment, freeze it, and allow people to relive it.
+Why not let that little point and shoot you keep in your pocket or the heavy SLR you leave in your hotel room start doing its real job?

-Boys on a Train – Sorrento, Italy.
-The boy’s sad expressions and overworked hands makes this is one of my favorites from Italy.
+Boys on a train – Sorrento, Italy.
+The boy’s sad expression and overworked hands make this is one of my favorites from Italy.

-Putting it into Practice: It sounds a little abstract – shooting with your heart – huh?
-Well really it’s pretty easy.
+Putting it into Practice: Shooting with your heart sounds a little abstract, huh?
+Well really, it’s pretty easy.
 The key is to shoot ALL the time.
 A great way to get over that hurdle is to pretend you’ve been given a crazy opportunity with a huge travel magazine (think Budget Travel or National Geographic).
-Of course, there will be a lot of bad shots and that is OK.
+Of course, there will be a lot of bad shots and that’s OK.
 What you’re aiming for here is finding your voice through the camera.
-Just keep on shooting and over time you’ll find an underlying theme.
+Just keep on shooting, and over time you’ll find an underlying theme.
 Most people simply don’t shoot enough to discover their hidden photographic voice.
-The key is not to over-think it.
+The key is not to overthink it.
 Just shoot it.
 The rest will happen naturally.

-These will tips help take better photographs on your next journey whether it’s to an exotic land or just your own backyard.
+These will tips help take better photographs on your next journey, whether it’s to an exotic land or just your own backyard.
 The key is to think about your photographs.
 Spend a few moments setting up your shot and thinking differently.
 But no matter what you do, practice makes perfect and simply taking lots of photos will help improve your photography.
-The more you shoot, the better you will get and the more you’ll discover your skills.
+The more you shoot, the better you’ll get and the more you’ll discover your skills.